 How to Brush Your Teeth

 Brushing your teeth will go a long way toward good oral hygiene and disease prevention.
 Specifically, we brush to prevent cavities, gum disease, and bad breath.
-The ADA recommends that you brush twice daily to maintain good oral health.
+The ADA recommends that you brush twice a day with fluoride toothpaste to maintain good oral health.
 Most of us learn how to brush our teeth as young children.
-Given the importance of twice daily brushing, this is a good thing.

 Unfortunately, we don’t always learn the most effective way to brush our teeth as children.
 Despite possibly learning the correct procedure later in life, we continue the bad habits we learned in our youth.
 It’s time to break that trend by following these tips.